bretsw/eme6356-fs21-module7/README.md

 # eme6356-module7

-Slide deck for Module 7 of EME6356
+Slide deck for Module 7 of EME6356 - Challenges in Learning Analytics